 - Knife - Close-range weapon given to all players.
 Primary attack gives a quick slash while secondary attack gives it a slower, more powerful stab.
 A golden variant is given to players who reach the last weapon level of Arms Race, in which a kill with it results in the wielder winning the game.
 Cannot be dropped.
 Gives a +650% cash bonus per kill in Classic Competitive (and a +1400% cash bonus per kill in Classic Casual).

-- Zeus x27 - $1000.
+- Zeus x27 - $200.
 New to the series.
-Close-range one-use taser that automatically kills upon impact.
-Only available in Casual Classic mode.
+Close-range one-use taser that automatically kills upon impact. $1000 in console and early Steam versions (and was only available in Casual Classic mode at that time).

-Starting with the August 13, 2013 update, the PC and Mac versions of Counter-Strike: Global Offensive have additional cosmetic weapon skins that can be unlocked for each of the game's default weapons through random weapon drops (or by opening specific "cases" that are randomly dropped and must be opened through purchasable keys).
+Starting with the August 13, 2013 update, the Steam version of Counter-Strike: Global Offensive introduced additional weapon variations (with special cosmetic finishes) for each of the game's default weapons.
+They can be earned through either random weapon drops (at the end of matches) or by opening specific "cases" (that are also randomly dropped at the end of matches) with purchasable "keys".

-Similar to Team Fortress 2 and Dota 2, players have a loadout and a personal inventory to store additional weapon skins (which are treated as their own separate weapons when equipping them to their loadout), cases, and other cosmetic items (such as a token to display on the player list).
-Weapon skins and cases are tradable through Steam and can be sold to another player via the Steam Market.
+Similar to Team Fortress 2 and Dota 2, players have a loadout and a personal inventory to store additional weapon skins (which are treated as their own separate weapons when equipping them to their loadout), cases, keys, "music kits" (introduced later as unique music replacement items), and other cosmetic items (such as a token to display on the player list).
+Weapon skins, cases, keys, and music kits are trade-able through Steam and can be sold to other players via the Steam Community Market.

 Each weapon has their own unique color-coded rarity (to distinguish them from other weapons).
 From least rare to most rare: